What does my Council Tax pay for?

 If you live in an area with a parish council, it too will provide some local services.

 Council Tax is spent to deliver a wide range of services, of which the more significant ones are set out below.
-For more information please see our budget book for 2023-24.
+For more information please see our Civic Budget Book 2025-26 and prior years back to 2015-16.

 Gravesham Borough Council